Last Updated on January 27, 2023

 Get creative with storage and check out your existing furniture.
 The Dorothy Draper chest in my foyer is home for all our winter gear, like hats, mittens, and snow pants.

 I will tell you that renting a storage unit for unused items is NOT a good solution.
 Take it from this former vintage shop owner who has two units.
 You’re moving the clutter from your home to another space to sit in the dark.
 Take the bull by the horns, make hard decisions, and purge.
+I guarantee you’ll feel a sense of accomplishment and less stress after finishing your decluttering project.

 6. Get Rid Of Duplicates

-During the closet remodel, I found soooo many duplicates hidden away in drawers.
+During the closet remodel, I found so many duplicates hidden away in drawers.
 No one needs 84 pairs of jeans — ya, I’m not kidding.
-It may sound time-consuming but pull everything out, try it on and keep only what fits.
+It may sound time-consuming, but the easy way to complete this task is to pull everything out, try it on, and keep only what fits.
 I used to look in my closet and think, I have nothing to wear, but after a good rogering, I realize I have so many amazing outfits.
-I just couldn’t find them because they were hidden in the clutter.
-Trust me.
-It’s worth the time and effort.
-Along with tossing duplicates, look for socks missing their mates.
-Toss those as well.
+I just couldn’t find them because they were hidden under a lot of clutter.

 7. Maintain A Clutter Free Home